bkconrad/screeps-grafana/README.md

 ## Usage

-Got to http://localhost:1337 or your own real-life server's IP.
+Go to http://localhost:1337 or your own real-life server's IP.
 Login with the following default credentials:
+NOTE: On Windows running Docker Toolbox use http://192.168.99.100:1337 instead

 ```
 username: admin